Exforsys.com

 The format for declaring a function with arguments is:

 In this example, the data types are the types of data passed in the function definition as arguments to the function.
-Care must be taken to mention the number of arguments and the order of arguments in the same way as in function definition.
+You must take care to mention the number of arguments and the order of arguments in the same way as in function definition.

 For example, suppose a function named exforsys takes two integer values as arguments in its functions definition and returns an integer value.
 The function declaration of exforsys would be written: